Cumbria coastal community forest

 A major project is underway to plant almost 7,000 football pitches worth of trees between Carlisle and Barrow.

-Ultimately, the aim is to create a minimum of 5,000 hectares of new woodland along a 56 mile stretch of the west coast over the next 25 years - that's the size of almost 7,000 football pitches.
+The aim is to create a minimum of 5,000 hectares of new woodland along a 56 mile stretch of the western coast of Cumbria over the next 25 years - that's the size of almost 7,000 football pitches.

-By growing trees where they are most needed, these corridors of woodlands, from Barrow to Carlisle, will better connect coastal communities to nature.
-This will help people enjoy the benefits of being out close to trees and woodlands, enhance biodiversity and provide resilience to help reduce the effects of climate change, such as flooding and drought, on local communities through carbon capture, and nature-based solutions.
+By growing trees where they are most needed, corridors of woodlands will be created along the west coast of Cumbria, from Barrow to Carlisle, which will better connect coastal communities to nature.
+This will help people to enjoy the benefits of being out close to trees and woodlands, enhance biodiversity and provide resilience to help reduce the effects of climate change, such as flooding and drought, on local communities through carbon capture, and nature-based solutions.

 They are bespoke forests for the specific areas, depending on the wants and needs of the communities and landowners.